 But notice the inclusion of time.
-Here's a mention of months - a lunar measurement.
-In Revelation 21:23, there is no moon, yet there're months.
-Even in eternity, we won't escape time.
-It'll continue to be measured.
+It mentions "months" which is a lunar measurement.
+In Revelation 21:23 there is no moon, but there're months.
+Even in eternity we don't escape time.
+It will continue to be measured.

 Today, time rules our lives.
 We're always on the clock.
 We have limited time.
 We're pressured by time.
-But in Heaven, we won't be a slave to time.
+But in Heaven we won't be a slave to time.
 We'll have an endless supply of everything, including time.

-And notice in Heaven, we'll eat!
+And notice in Heaven we'll eat!
 Why else is their fruit?
 Surely, we won't have to eat!
 There's no hunger in Heaven, but we don't always eat out of hunger...

-We eat for enjoyment - fellowship - relaxation.
-If you want to eat in Heaven, you can eat!
+We sometimes eat for enjoyment - fellowship - relaxation.
+If you want to eat in Heaven, you'll eat!
 I'm sure Angel's Food Cake is on the menu - as is CalvaryCSM BBQ.

-And every food in heaven is zero calories!
-Notice verse 2, "The leaves of the tree were for the healing of the nations."
+And I'm sure all heavenly food is zero calorie!
+Note verse 2, "The leaves of the tree were for the healing of the nations."
 The word "healing" can mean "health producing."
 All the foods in Heaven are health foods.